AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 11 Liability of the accommodation provider for damages

-(1) The accommodation provider shall be liable for damages suffered by a guest if the damage
+(1) The accommodation provider is liable for damages suffered by a guest if the damage

-occurred within the framework of the business and if he or his employees are at fault
+occurred within the scope of the business and the accommodation provider or its employees are at fault

 .

-items into safekeeping with knowledge of their nature or that the
+items into custody with knowledge of their nature or unless the

 damage was caused by himself or his employees and he is therefore

 liable without limitation.
-A refusal of liability by notice has no legal effect
+A disclaimer of liability by notice is legally ineffective without

-if the items in question are significantly more valuable than guests of the
+if these items are significantly more valuable than those usually entrusted to the care of guests of the

-establishment in question usually leave in safekeeping.
-Agreements by which liability is to be reduced below the level specified in the above paragraphs,
+establishment in question.
+Agreements that seek to reduce liability below the level specified in the above paragraphs,

 are invalid.
-Items shall be deemed to have been brought in if they are taken over by a person in the service of the
+Items are considered to have been brought in when they are taken over by a person employed by the accommodation provider

 ABGB.)